 She is the founder and director of BalletHaven, a dance training program for middle school girls in the Fair Haven neighborhood of New Haven, Connecticut, that has earned the esteem, attention and respect of the community and media since its founding in 2011.

-She is recently married to a Yale Divinity School alumnus, Life and Leadership Coach, and Executive Director of Coaching for Social Change, Justin Haaheim.
-Together, they plan to shake some shit up...for as many breaths as they are blessed to take.
+She is recently married to a Yale Divinity School alumnus, Life and Leadership Coach, former Executive Director of Coaching for Social Change, and brilliant software engineer, Justin Haaheim.
+Together, they plan to shake life up...for as many breaths as they are blessed to take.